 opportunity to “Earn Your Ticket”

 which I think was a dope initiative.
-I ended up choosing the initiative to volunteer with Care More to walk around NYC and providing care packages with needed toiletries to the homeless.
+I ended up choosing the initiative to volunteer with Care More to walk around NYC and provide care packages with needed toiletries to the homeless.
 They also gave people the option to earn tickets through digital advocacy and other means.
 I felt this was an AMAZING alternate to buying tickets, which also just further proved how dope Afropunk is.
-From what I read, this imitative got thousands out in the city, volunteering, making a difference.
+From what I read, this initiative got thousands out in the city, volunteering, making a difference.
 Meanwhile for the folks who decided to just buy the ticket, they were supporting the continuation of this amazing, dope, multicultural event.

 SO I don’t know if you’ve looked at the list of performers for this year, but I’m super super super excited for this years line-up.
 First of all Ice Cube !!
 (Ice Cube brings out my inner thug and I’m overly excited to rock out with him.
 Beside’s him though, the headlining, line-up are performers who appeal to all different type of audiences, which is the point.